radar/ryanbigg.com/_posts/2021-03-04-getting-started-with-contracting-in-australia.markdown

 ## ABN

 If you're working as a contractor within Australia it's likely that you'll need an ABN.
 You can [check your ABN eligibilty here](https://abr.gov.au/ABRWeb/Default.aspx?Target=CheckAbnEntitlement&pid=71).
 I have an ABN.
-You can look it up, even.
+You can look it up!

 An ABN helps identify transactions between businesses within Australia.
 The government will _probably_ require you to have one, so I would suggest getting one as a first point of call.
 But!
 Check your eligibility first.